 - Refresh the water on a daily basis.
 Anemones are heavy drinkers so check their water level frequently.

-Looking for Anemone arrangements?
+Hands up if you love our Flower of the Month February, the beautiful Anemone.
+Looking for an arrangement featuring Anemones?
 Go to your local florist, as they will provide your flowers with good preservatives and advice on how to take care of them.